If I had to boil down the fitness goals of the average person in less than five words, it’d be a surprisingly easy task: “Lose fat and gain muscle.”

 In reality there are many (many) other fitness goals, and lots of other reasons to workout and eat healthy foods; but this is what interests—and confuses—most people.
 While losing the extra pounds can be the most frustrating process, building muscle is harder for most people to understand.
 After all, if you go to the gym and lift weights consistently you should pack on slabs of new muscle, right?
 And yet, most gym goers would respond with a resounding, “NO!”
 Instead, more people are more familiar with training…and then training some more, and never seeing gains that are quite as good as they want.

-To dig a little deeper and find the answers to the your muscle gaining struggles, I reached out to Brad Schoenfeld, MS, CSCS, an internationally renowned author, educator, and trainer.
+To dig a little deeper and find the answers to the your muscle gaining struggles, I reached out to Brad Schoenfeld, MS, CSCS, author of The MAX Muscle Plan: Blast Through Training Plateaus for Your Best Body Ever, educator, and trainer.
 He is also my partner on our special project: Cracking the Muscle Code.

 By Brad Schoenfeld